spyrospav/spyrospav.github.io/index.md

 cover: true
 ---

 Hi!
-I'm Spyros Pavlatos and I am an first year PhD student at University of Pennsylvania advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur/).
+I'm Spyros Pavlatos and I am a second year PhD student at University of Pennsylvania advised by [Rajeev Alur](https://www.cis.upenn.edu/~alur/).
 I'm also a proud member of [PLClub](https://www.cis.upenn.edu/~plclub/)!
 {:.lead}

 My research interests are focused around Programming Languages and Distributed Systems.
 More specifically, I am interested in verification techniques and programming abstractions for distributed applications.